Doing Anything This Summer? How About French Summer School?

 Want French immersion down under?
 Try New Caledonia

-Aussie learners don’t have to go all the way to France to spend a summer in French immersion.
-CISaustralia offers a course in January in New Caledonia, a French overseas territory off the coast of Australia.
+CISaustralia offers a course in New Caledonia, a French overseas territory off the coast of Australia.
 You’ll take small, personalized classes on a beautiful island where English is very limited.
-Simply click on the January in New Caledonia link, click “Apply Now” in the top right, and follow the prompts.
-This is a great opportunity for young Australians, but it’s only open to current university students.

-The rest of us can try CREIPAC, the Centre de Rencontres et d’Échanges Internationaux du Pacifique, a New Caledonia based organization that promotes French in the Pacific region.
+You can also try CREIPAC, the Centre de Rencontres et d’Échanges Internationaux du Pacifique, a New Caledonia based organization that promotes French in the Pacific region.
 To see about taking an intensive course, click on the previous link, scroll down and click on “More information about courses,” then scroll to “Intensive Course for Adults.”
 You can inquire about course offerings at the email address provided.

 French Summer Classes Give You a Solid Foundation